noerw/journey-journal/README.md

 # my journey journal

-This is a web-app diary for holiday-trips with mapping functionality.
+This is a webapp diary for holiday-trips with mapping functionality.
 It was created in Sep 2015 as the final submission for a university course.
 The application is stable and runs on node and mongoDB.